Coach Ninoy Marayag

-UST really answered prayer as he hit two birds in one stone — finishing school while also being an athlete.
+UST answered prayer as he hit two birds with one stone — finishing school while also being an athlete.
 As he focused and improved on being a triple jumper, he balanced it.
 He enrolled in the program Bachelor of Secondary Education major in Music, Arts, Physical Education, and Health.

 UAAP Rookie of the Year and First International Exposure

 The following year, he won in the UAAP with his 14.57m leaps in the Triple Jump, and then National Jumps Coach, Joseph Sy, recommended him to the National Team.
 He declined the offer as he wanted to focus on his studies.
 For his efforts, Ninoy was the recipient of the prestigious UAAP Rookie of the Year Award in 2004.

 That year, Ninoy went to the ASEAN School Games in Thammasat, Thailand, with UST Coach Edna Punelas and finished with bronze in the Boy’s Triple Jump.

 National Training Pool